-Christians should make choices that guard against the temptation to lean on someone other than the spouse God has given to them.
+Christians should guard against the temptation to lean on someone other than the spouse God has given to them.
 Here are some wise choices:

 1. Do not spend time alone with anyone of the opposite gender, especially someone you are attracted to.

-2. Do not spend more time with another person than your spouse.
+2. Do not spend more time with another person than you do with your spouse.

-3. Do not share intimate details of life with anyone before sharing it with your spouse.
+3. Do not share intimate details of your life with anyone before sharing it with your spouse.

 4. Live transparently.
-Do everything as if your spouse is present.
+Do everything as if your spouse were present.

 5. Devote personal time to prayer and Bible study.
-Ask God to put a hedge around your marriage.
+Ask God to put a hedge around your marriage (Job 1:10).

 6. Maintain a pure thought life.
 Do not entertain fantasies about other people.

-7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness between you.
+7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness.

 All of these choices will help Christians to identify weak areas and avoid the temptation of an emotional affair.

 Christian priorities put marriage and family second only to the Lord.
-The Lord designed marriage to make two people into one person (Genesis 2:24).
+God is the only one who can fully meet our needs, and He is the first priority.
+God designed marriage to unite two people into one (Genesis 2:24).
 He wants them to grow together and let nothing separate them (Matthew 19:6).
-Married partners must value their relationship in the way the Lord values marriage and work on ways to build closeness in order to strengthen it.
+Married partners must value their relationship the way the Lord does and work on ways to strengthen it and build closeness.
 The Lord also forbids adultery or lusting for a person outside of marriage (Proverbs 6:25; Exodus 20:14; Matthew 5:28).
-People who go outside the Lordís design to meet their needs will ultimately sin against God and potentially ruin their relationships with Him and with one another (Proverbs 6:32; 1 Corinthians 6:9–20).
+People who go outside the Lord’s design to meet their needs sin against God and potentially ruin their relationships (Proverbs 6:32; 1 Corinthians 6:9–20).

 © Copyright 2002-2014 Got Questions Ministries.